maggiemccomas/Spotify-Stats-2017-19/README.md

-# Spotify_Stats_2017-19
+# Spotify-Stats-2017-19
 This project visualizes Spotify data over time and by region.
+Downloaded data from Tableau ([link](https://www.tableau.com/blog/how-visualize-spotify-music-trends-tableau)).
+Imported the CSV file into Tableau.
+Analyzed most popular tracks and artists from January 1, 2017 - June 30, 2019.
+In additon, explored the lisenting habits across different countries as well as the streaming trend over time.
+Lastly created a comprehensive dashboard in Tableau.